orel33/qemu-deb/README.md

 # Rebuild Qemu Debian Package

-Recent Ubuntu 20/22 provides *Qemu* packages without VDE Support for obscure reasons (vde is debian-only since ubuntu/vde2 is in universe).
-So to overcome this issue, we just propose to rebuild this package.
+Recent Ubuntu 20/22 provides their *Qemu* package without VDE Support for obscure reasons (*vde is debian-only since ubuntu/vde2 is in universe*).
+So to overcome this issue, we just propose to rebuild this package for Ubuntu with VDE support.

 ## Requirements